loogmaii/Unit_3/Projects/README.md

 <sub> Fig.9 shows the ER diagram

-This is the ER diagram illustrating the relationship between the items table and users table from the "project3.db" database.
+This is the ER diagram for the database illustrating the relationship between the items table and users table from the "project3.db" database.
 In the items table, there are 7 different columns including id, owner, title, exp_date, location, type, and notes(shown above) which each column will have the specific data type after the column name.
 The second table has 3 columns which are username, id, and password.
 This diagram also shows that 1 user can have multiple items.
 The underlined column name is the primary key which have to be unique and for these 2 tables the primary key will be the id.

 ## UML diagram